odtp-org/odtp/README.md

 output = {
     "_id": ObjectId(),
-    "stepRef": ObjectId(),  # Reference to the Step this snapshot is associated with "output_type": "snapshot" or "output"
+    "stepRef": ObjectId(),  # Reference to the Step this output is associated with "output_type": "snapshot" or "output",
-    "s3_bucket": "bucket_name",  # Name of the S3 bucket where the snapshot is stored
+    "s3_bucket": "bucket_name",  # Name of the S3 bucket where the output is stored
-    "s3_key": "path/to/snapshot",  # The key (path) in the S3 bucket to the snapshot
+    "s3_key": "path/to/output",  # The key (path) in the S3 bucket to the output
-    "file_name": "snapshot_file_name",  # The name of the file in the snapshot "file_size": 123456,  # Size of the file in bytes "file_type": "image/jpeg",  # MIME type or file type
+    "file_name": "output_file_name",  # The name of the file in the output "file_size": 123456,  # Size of the file in bytes "file_type": "image/jpeg",  # MIME type or file type
-    "created_at": datetime.utcnow(),  # Timestamp when the snapshot was created
+    "created_at": datetime.utcnow(),  # Timestamp when the output was created
-    "updated_at": datetime.utcnow(),  # Timestamp when the snapshot was last updated "metadata": {  # Additional metadata associated with the snapshot "description": "Description of the snapshot",
+    "updated_at": datetime.utcnow(),  # Timestamp when the output was last updated "metadata": {  # Additional metadata associated with the output "description": "Description of the output",
         "tags": ["tag1", "tag2"],
         "other_info": "Other relevant information"
     },
-    "access_control": {  # Information about who can access this snapshot "public": False,  # Indicates if the snapshot is public or private "authorized_users": [ObjectId()],  # Array of User ObjectIds who have access }
+    "access_control": {  # Information about who can access this output "public": False,  # Indicates if the output is public or private "authorized_users": [ObjectId()],  # Array of User ObjectIds who have access }
 }